UBCForestryBioinformatics/UBCForestryBioinformatics.github.io/_pages/topic_2/topic_2.markdown

 	- <kbd>CTRL</kbd>+<kbd>g</kbd> cancels
     - <kbd>CTRL</kbd>+<kbd>x</kbd> <kbd>CTRL</kbd>+<kbd>s</kbd> saves

-### Reference: Creating a script
+## 3 - Creating a script

  You will be asked to type commands interactively, but in later topics you will be asked to create scripts.
 Here is an example to create a bash script, which by convention ends with `.sh`.

-# here we use nano, but you could use any other editor of choice
+### Here we use nano, but you could use any other editor of choice
 ```
 nano my_first_script.sh
 ```